 Psychedelic rockers expand their progressive credentials and become an international sensation in the process

 Along with King Crimson, ELP, Vander Graaf Generator, and Caravan, Yes were part of an ever growing clique of young, mostly English, musicians who had decided that limiting their abilities to one or maybe two styles of music wasn’t for them.
-Blues, rock, jazz, folk, classical, practically everything and anything was up for grabs, as long as it could be incorporated into one gigantic, preferably double LP, pretentious whole.
+Blues, rock, jazz, folk, classical, practically everything and anything was up for grabs, as long as it could be incorporated into one gigantic, preferably double LP.
 Although out of many of their contemporaries, Yes were perhaps the most song savvy, at least in the early days (before Rick Wakeman joined), as this album attests to.

 New recruit Steve Howe (who had replaced Peter Banks) proves himself a valuable asset on “The Clap” (recorded live at the Lyceum Theatre), an acoustic showcase for the guitarist’s versatility, who knew his ragtime from his Hendrix, but it’s “Starship Trooper” where Howe and the group truly take off, in a style similar to later Genesis.
 The track is meticulously crafted from start to finish, including more of those exquisite CSN-like harmonies, and divided into three separate sections, “Life Seeker”, “Disillusion” and “Wurm”, giving it that epic feel.
 Jon Anderson and Chris Squire’s “I’ve Seen All Good People” is a sheer delight, and one of the best things here, full of three-part harmonies, guitar, woodwind, moog, and happy-hippie vibes throughout.
 The first half of the song, “Your Move”, was released as a single, and would break them in the US.